kestra-io/docs/docs/developer-guide/flowable/README.md

 ## EachSequential

 This task will generate many tasks at runtime depending on the value of a field.
-Here, this field is static, but the field can be generated from a previous task output and trigger an arbitrary number of subtasks.
+Here, the field is static, but it can be generated from a previous task output and trigger an arbitrary number of subtasks.
 Each subtask will run after the others sequentially.

 ```yaml
 id: each